 For one, you might have generated the wrong public address format with your private key.
 Modern wallets allow you to generate multiple public addresses from the same private keys in different formats.
 Each format contains different assets.
 So, if you generate the wrong public address format, you will see a zero balance.

-A zero balance may also occur as a result of mixing your different addresses or keys.
+A zero balance may also occur if you mix your different addresses or keys.
 So, you’ll want to double and even triple-check that you’re using the right private key for the intended wallet and crypto assets.

 It could also be that you’re using an outdated wallet version.
 Bugs or syncing issues in outdated versions can sometimes cause incorrect balance displays.

-But if this or a mixup isn’t the problem, it might be something else.
-Your account may have been hacked and all your assets transferred out.
-You’ll want to look at your transaction history on the blockchain to make sure this isn’t the case.
+But if this or a mix-up isn’t the problem, it might be something else.
+Your account may have been hacked, and all your assets may have been transferred out.
+You’ll want to review your transaction history on the blockchain to verify your funds are still there.

-If it is, your wallet has been compromised, and the attacker has already moved your assets.
-This is likely a result of them obtaining your private keys.
+If your wallet has been compromised and shows a zero balance, the attacker has already moved your assets.
+They likely obtained your private keys.
 In this case, nothing can be done to recover your funds.

-When using certain wallets, like paper wallets, you’re advised to encrypt your private keys for security reasons.
-For example, private keys for wallets created by bitaddress.orgliteaddress.org, and paper.dash.org can be BIP38 encrypted.
+When using certain wallets, such as paper wallets, you’re advised to encrypt your private keys for security.
+For example, private keys for wallets created by bitaddress.org, liteaddress.org, and paper.dash.org can be BIP38-encrypted.

-As with all encryptions, it’s a problem if you forget the password needed for decryption.
-You’ll be locked out and unable to use your private keys despite having them right in front of you.
+As with all encryption, it’s a problem if you forget the decryption password.
+You’ll be locked out and unable to use your private keys, even though they’re right in front of you.

 To get out of this conundrum, you need to decrypt your private keys.
-This means cracking your lost/forgotten password, something you can do with a tool like BTCRecover.
+You’ll need to crack your lost/forgotten password, something you can do with a tool like BTCRecover.
 However, this can be slow, especially if you have a strong password.

 Dealing with private key issues is stressful.
 Fortunately, you don’t have to figure out solutions on your own.
 If you lack the time or technical expertise to leverage wallet recovery tools to recover an invalid or partial private key, you can always solicit the services of a professional wallet recovery expert.

 Professional Crypto Recovery (PCR) has been in the IT business for more than two decades.
 Having been part of the crypto space since its inception, we have the knowledge and experience needed to solve your private key problems.
-Contact us today to start your private key recovery process.
+Contact us today to begin your private key recovery.